BND Hamburger Icon

 Open row

-In the world of business, oil companies can now maximize production and efficiency at individual wells using networked sensors that make automatic micro-adjustments to pump stroke rates.
+Smart gadgets are everywhere, and businesses are increasingly using them to streamline their operations.
+Oil companies can now maximize production and efficiency at individual wells using networked sensors that make automatic microadjustments to pump stroke rates.
 Food retailers and restaurants fit their trash containers with connected weight sensors designed to reduce the financial, social and environmental impact of the waste they produce.
+These devices represent the Internet of Things (IoT) and it’s bigger than connecting our laptops, desktops and mobile phones.

 The ability of these devices to send and receive data and to talk to each other will make running our lives and companies easier in many ways we can’t quite conceive of yet.
+However, this interconnectedness also exposes businesses to vulnerabilities they might not have considered before.
+From data breaches to system failures, the IoT brings a world of potential risks for your business.

 Did You Know?Did you know